 In the case of secret resharing, we can also conduct the deterministic generation of the polynomial with a given and .
 We are able to peg given values to the key or shares as long as where is the degree of the SSS polynomial .

 Candidate qualified questions are suggested to be ones with deterministic answers (i.e. "your parent's birthday" or "your city of birth"), rather than "what's your favorite singer?".
-To accomodate for cases that users tend to forget their answers.
+To accommodate for cases that users tend to forget their answers.
 There is a further potential of splitting the answers themselves via SSS such that the user can answer 3/5 questions, giving redundancy.

 In the case of a new device the user needs to migrate a share to the device to reconstruct their key.
 This can be done user input or through a login to a current device.